tlog-dev/loc/README.md

 # loc

-It's a fast, allocfree and convinient version of `runtime.Caller`.
+It's a fast, alloc-free and convinient version of `runtime.Caller`.
+It relies on the internal runtime implementation, which means **the older version of the package may not compile by the future go versions**.

 It was born from [tlog](https://github.com/nikandfor/tlog).